 The Group's success is dependent, to varying degrees, on patents, trademarks, and other intellectual property rights, as well as the protection of internal know-how.
-As of 30 June 2021, The Group's recycling process is patented in 41 countries with 3 countries pending and the patent runs until 2033.
+As of 30 September 2021, The Group's recycling process is patented in 42 countries with 2 countries pending and the patent runs until 2033.
 However, there is a risk that the Group's protection for patents and other intellectual property rights used within the business could prove inadequate or that the Group's patent applications are not granted.
 If the Group fails in protecting and maintaining its intellectual property rights or if the Group is accused of infringing others' intellectual property rights, it could lead to financial losses for the Group and have a negative impact on the Group's brand and reputation.

 One of the Group's strategies is to grant certain rights to the use of the Group's IPR in connection with the Group's operations through Joint Ventures and other various forms of partnerships.
 If the agreement concerning the granting of such rights is unclear or cannot be enforced, it could compromise the Croup's control over the intellectual property, technology and proprietary information of the Joint Venture or partnership.
 The aforementioned could lead to financial losses for the Group or have a negative impact on the Group's intellectual property rights.
-By example the Group could give grant a JV an exclusive right to use the Group's IPR in a defined Territory.
+By example the Group could grant a JV an exclusive right to use the Group's IPR in a defined Territory.
 On one hand this brings business opportunities with JV's and on another hand the granting of such rights could restrict the Company in operating any fully owned factories in such Territories without an agreement with the relevant JV Partner.

-The realization of these risks could have a material adverse effect on the Group's business.
+The realization of these risks could have a material adverse effect on the Group's business, including but not limited to, the Group's revenue, profitability and cash flow.